bhikkhu-manual/bhikkhu-manual/manuscript/markdown/vinaya/offences.md

 ### Nissaggiya Pācittiya 10 (‘reminding’)<a id="np-10"></a>

-‘Idaṃ me bhante cīvaraṃ atireka-tikkhattuṃ codanāya atireka-chakkhattuṃ ṭhānena abhinipphāditaṃ nissaggiyaṃ, imāhaṃ āyasmato nissajjāmi.’
+‘Idaṁ me bhante cīvaraṁ atireka-tikkhattuṁ codanāya atireka-chakkhattuṁ ṭhānena abhinipphāditaṁ nissaggiyaṁ, imāhaṁ āyasmato nissajjāmi.’

 '*This robe, ven. sir, which has been obtained by inciting more than three times, by standing more than six times, is to be forfeited by me: I forfeit it